-\textbf{RESULTS:} Table \ref{tab:pos_results} shows the results.
+Table \ref{tab:pos_results} shows the results.
 Row Q1 shows that simple word overlap obtains a correlation of 0.57 (considered to be at the \gr{high} end of \gr{weak} correlation).
 Figure \ref{img:str_woverlap} is a scatter plot where the x-axis is the word overlap score, the y-axis is the relatedness score, and each dot is a sentence pair.
-Observe that a number of pairs fall along the diagonal, however there are also a large number of pairs along the top-left side of this diagonal.
-This suggests that even though STR-2021 has pairs where the relatedness increases linearly with the amount of word overlap, there are also a number of pairs where a small amount of word overlap results in substantial amount of relatedness.
-The relatively sparse bottom-right side of the plot indicates that it is rare for there to be substantial word overlap, and yet very low relatedness.

-On average, occurrence of related words across a sentence pair leads to \gr{slightly higher} sentence-pair relatedness scores \gr{than} lexical overlap (row Q2).
-Note, identical words are also considered as related.
+Observe that a number of pairs fall along the diagonal; however, there are also a large number of pairs along the top-left side of this diagonal.
+This suggests that even though STR-2022 has pairs where the relatedness increases linearly with the amount of word overlap, there are also a number of pairs where a small amount of word overlap results in substantial amount of relatedness.
+The sparse bottom-right side of the plot indicates that it is rare for there to be substantial word overlap, and yet very low relatedness.
+On average, occurrence of related words across a sentence pair leads to \gr{slightly higher} relatedness scores \gr{than} lexical overlap (row Q2).

 The Q3a rows in Table \ref{tab:pos_results} show correlations for related tokens of a given part of speech.\footnote{Only those POS tags that occur in both sentences of a pair in more than 10\% of the pairs are considered ($>$550 pairs).} (The rows are in order from highest to lowest correlation.)
 Observe that proper nouns (PROPN) and nouns have the highest numbers.
 It is somewhat surprising that related verbs do not contribute greatly to semantic relatedness; they have similar correlations as pronouns and adverbs, and markedly lower than adjectives and nouns.
 Not surprisingly, determiners (DET) are at the lower end of weak correlation.